g0ldencybersec/EasyEASM/README.md

 ```

 After the run is complete, you should see the output CSV (`EasyEASM.csv`) in the run directory.
 This CSV can be added to your asset database and risk register!

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) for details.